 Seth Dickerman is a master manipulator of the wide spectrum of light densities that reflect off the surface of a photographic print and enter into our field of vision.
 His singular intent in making prints is to bring out the best an image has to offer, which means giving an image the ability to hold our attention, to engage us, and to allow us to discover something about an image that is meaningful and significant.

 Working from his shop in San Francisco’s SOMA district, Seth has printed the work of legendary figures like Dorothea Lange and renowned rock ‘roll photographers Ethan Russell, Jim Marshall, Bob Seideman, and others.
 He is also an accomplished photographer—is there a master printmaker who isn’t?
 Recently, he exhibited an attention-grabbing body of work titled “Currency,” which is a study of U.S. presidential portraits found on coins and bills.
 Seth refers to these images as “history books in disguise.”
 Read more about this work.

 Seth is also a patient teacher and mentor to any level of photographer who comes into his studio to have prints made.
 His website makes a welcoming offer to all who are passionate about photography and image making: “Our friendly staff loves to share their expertise and experience.
 Come in, load up your photos on a Mac workstation, sip on an organic espresso or tea, and let us help you create the perfect print.”
 In Godfather terms, this is an offer no photographer should refuse.

 I have spent countless hours at Dickerman Prints wired on the organic espresso while preparing for a portfolio review or an exhibition.
 I have gained tremendous insights from Seth about how to approach the editing and printing of my own work.
-Because I am extremely grateful for our working relationship, I am especially pleased to present the following interview I had with recently with Seth.
+Because I am extremely grateful for our working relationship, I am especially pleased to present the following interview with with Seth.

 JW: When did you start Dickerman Prints?